rodv92/PMTR_001_SRV/README.md

 ----

-PMTR_001_SRV Contains a PLC modem (Power Line Communication).
-No Line filter should be use between the server and the client, the client would be unable to communicate with the server !
+PMTR_001_SRV Contains a ES-1642 NC PLC modem (Power Line Communication).
+No Line filter should be present between the server and the client, the client would be unable to communicate with the server !
 L1, L2, L3 current coils should be placed on the current carrying wires of the metered installation, not on the wires supplying energy to the meter !!
 PMTR_001_SRV can operate over IT, TT, TN-C TN-CS earthing schemes.
 Being a non metallic chassis, PMTR_001_SRV does not require to be grounded.
 PMTR_001_SRV contains ceramic fuse protection and varistor overvoltage protection.
+PMTR_001_SRV will be packaged inside a standar DIN Rail plastic enclosure for ease of installation inside a power distribution main panel.

 Check the HW folder of this project for the terminal pin references.